chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 The final states of events depend on particle species, and we associate the name of each particle to a particle identification number (pid), recorded in the following table:

 4) Table "pid_lookup".
 This table assoicate each particle to a unique number "pid", which is used to identify particle species in other tables.
+-- name (text)
 -- pid (integer)
--- name (text)

 The rest of the tables store information regarding the final states of the events, where the harmonic order is denoted as "n".
+The "pT" field in the following is either the mean pT value for a given bin (for differential quantities), or the mean pT value for all particles (for integrated quantities).
+Note that the structure of table "inte_vn" and "diff_vn", "multiplicities" and "spectra" are exactly the same.

 5) Table "inte_vn".
 -- event_id (interger)
 -- pid (integer).
 This is the particle index value.
+-- pT (real)
 -- n (integer)
 -- vn_real (real)
 -- vn_imag (real)